Student Programming & Raider Entertainment (SPARE)

 - Attend any All Hands On Deck Events as requested by full-time staff**(see note at the bottom of the page).

-- May serve as a member of the Signature Events Committee
+- Serve as a member of the Signature Events Committee

-- If selected, Variety Manager may be Signature Event Committee Chair.
+- Variety Manager is eligible to be selected as Signature Event Committee Chair.

 - If selected as Signature Event Committee Chair, maintain and manage Signature Events Committee budget.